High School Students

 If I am interested in enrolling, or have additional questions, who can I contact?

 Contact Mr. Bill Terry, Enrollment and Scholarship Officer.
-His office is located in Terrace Hall on the main campus.
+His office is located in The Michael Schwartz Center on the main campus.
 You can also call him at 330-672-8209 or email him at email@example.com.